thomasahle/arithmetic-transformer/README.md

 ### Division, DivMod

+Next I trained the models to perform division of `n` digits integers.
+The model had to output the integer division (truncated) and the remainder.
+E.g. 715564 / 22242 = 32 + 3820 / 22242.
+I used only the two best models from the previous run: 800K parameter transformers with respectively lstm and sinusoidal positional encodings.

 | Digits | T. LSTM | T. Sine |
 |:------:|:-------:|:-------:|
 |   1    |    1    |    1    |